umairadeeb/nodejs-helloworld/README.md

 - Jenkins Agent URL: http://localhost/jenkins/computer/parent/
 - Download agent.jar: http://localhost/jenkins/jnlpJars/agent.jar

+Change current working directory to where the agent.jar downloaded (usually ~/Downloads/).

-Copy command written as `java -jar agent.jar ...` and execute it on your system's terminal.
+Now copy command written as `java -jar agent.jar ...` on Jenkins Agent page and execute it on your system's terminal where you changed current working directory.

 ### 4. Build NodeJS Application
 On Jenkins server UI, there is a job named as `Build` that will create a Docker image for NodeJS application.